SheZiyu/ContrastiveLearning-in-Segmentation/README.md

 # ContrastiveLearning-in-Segmentation

-This is my practice for Grand Challenge AMOS 2022, which is about the challenging task of multi-organ (15 abdominal organs) segmentation. https://amos22.grand-challenge.org/
+This is my practice for Grand Challenge AMOS 2022, which is about the challenging task of abdominal multi-organ (15 abdominal organs) segmentation. https://amos22.grand-challenge.org/

 The code is derived from the following papers and GitHub repositories: